 According to the GCAPCD, businesses that handle hazardous materials are required by law to provide an immediate verbal report of any release or threatened release of hazardous materials.
 Local, state, and federal regulations for use and handling of hazardous materials will reduce impacts to the public and the environment.
-The project has the potential to release hazardous materials to the environment if a spill of fuel or equipment leaks were to occur onsite.
-Glenn County Air Pollution Control District replied to the Request for Review as shown in comments.
-A Hazardous Materials Business Plan is required for any facility that store hazardous materials greater than 55 gallons, 500 labs or 200 cubic feet or facilities that generate any amount of hazardous waste.
-The mitigation measures HA-1 has been established based upon GCAPCD's requirement.
-It is concluded there will be a less than significant impact with Mitigation Measures incorporated.
+Glenn County GCAPCD replied to the Request for Review as shown in comments.
+According to GCAPCD a Hazardous Materials Business Plan is required for any facility that store hazardous materials greater than 55 gallons, 500 labs or 200 cubic feet or facilities that generate any amount of hazardous waste.
+The proposal is for retail sales the facility is not proposed to store hazardous materials.
+It is concluded there will be a less than significant impact.